-Rebecca has over seventeen years drama experience, over nine years facilitating drama with hard-to-reach groups and has been facilitating theatre full-time in the Criminal Justice System for over 9 years working with: young offenders, adult male and female prisoners and sex offenders.
+Rebecca has seventeen years drama experience, nine years facilitating drama with hard-to-reach groups and has been facilitating theatre full-time in the Criminal Justice System for 8 years working with: young offenders, adult male and female prisoners and sex offenders.

 In 2011, Rebecca began a Masters in Applied Theatre specialising in the Criminal Justice System at The Royal Central School of Speech of Drama in London (RCSSD).
 After graduating in 2012 Rebecca began an 18 month full time drama residency at HMPYOI Doncaster facilitating theatre with serving prisoners aged 18 plus.
 In 2014 Rebecca set up Unlock Drama and began facilitating projects across the prison estate.
 Rebecca now mainly focuses on project development and management, training, hosting placement students and visiting lecturing.